What do your competitors know that you don’t?

 Common misconceptions include; you can’t practically measure advertising, or that sales are the only true measure.
 Too often, if sales exceed expectations, retailers will happily declare a campaign successful.

 But advertising does not directly influence sales.
-The accurate way to measure the effectiveness of a campaign is in terms of the customer traffic it generates, and in turn the conversion rate.
+The accurate way to measure the effectiveness of a campaign is in terms of the customer traffic it generates and, in turn, the conversion rate.

 It’s possible, for example, that a marketing campaign will be highly successful in driving traffic to a store, but appear to have failed in terms of increased sales if the conversion rate is low.
 So again, the missing link is traffic data.
-Advertising is seen as the main instrument for driving retail traffic to stores, so retailers that pay to advertise but fail to measure traffic are making expensive strategic decisions without being able to fully evaluate them.
+Advertising is seen as the main instrument for driving retail traffic to stores, so retailers that pay to advertise but fail to measure traffic are making expensive strategic decisions without being able to evaluate them fully.

 Making staff cuts can be counter-productive in defending profit margins.
-After all it is the one critical relationship that increases sales performance, conversion and higher basket size.
+After all, it is the one critical relationship that increases sales performance, conversion, and higher basket size.

 To deploy staff effectively, retailers need to understand the relationship between staff levels and sales conversion.
-What times of day, what days of week do we need to increase staffing levels or indeed decrease them.
+What times of day, what days of the week do we need to increase staffing levels or indeed decrease them.

-Sharing knowledge on traffic and sales conversion performance can motivate staff to take the initiative in interacting with customers more effectively
+Sharing knowledge on traffic and sales conversion performance can motivate staff to take the initiative in interacting with customers more effectively.